Malahide – Seaside Village, Castle, Gardens & Coastal Walks

 History

-The name Malahide likely derives from the Irish Mullach Íde (“the hill of Íde”) or from a Norman family called the Hydes.
-Archaeological evidence shows activity back to the Bronze Age, but the settlement became permanent after the Viking incursions of 795, when the Broadmeadow estuary served as a convenient anchorage.
-In 1176 Henry II granted the lands to Sir Richard Talbot; the Talbot family built the original Norman tower house and remained in possession for almost 800 years, shaping the village’s development.
-The castle survived Cromwell’s invasion, the Battle of the Boyne and was transferred to public ownership in 1975.
-A modern visitor centre opened in 2012, making the historic estate fully accessible.
+The name Malahide likely stems from the Irish Mullach Íde, meaning “the hill of Íde”, or possibly from a Norman family known as the Hydes.
+Archaeological traces point to Bronze Age activity, but the village took shape after Viking incursions in 795, when the Broadmeadow estuary offered a sheltered anchorage for longships.
+In 1176, Henry II granted the lands to Sir Richard Talbot.
+The Talbot family built the original Norman tower house and held the estate for nearly 800 years, leaving an indelible mark on the village’s architecture and layout.
+The castle weathered Cromwell’s invasion and the Battle of the Boyne before passing into public ownership in 1975.
+A visitor centre opened in 2012, ensuring the estate’s history is accessible to all.

 What to See & Do